 In an S Corporation, there may only be one class of stock.
 So, if he is to be given shares, they will be of the same class as the other shareholders and he will be taxed (income will be allocated) proportionally according to his share of ownership…not based on his sales performance.

-In certain circumstances, the IRS allows the loss in a corporation or LLC to “Pass-through” to the individual shareholders / members.
-This loss can then offset other sources of income in effect reducing an individual's overall tax liability.
+In certain circumstances, the IRS allows the loss in a corporation or LLC to “Pass-through” to the individual shareholders and/or members.
+This loss can then offset other sources of income in effect reducing an individual’s overall tax liability.